uidev547/uvCharts/readme/uvcharts_quick_start_guide.md

-# uv
-uv is a project inspired by [AuroraViz](https://github.com/Imaginea/AuroraViz "AuroraViz"), another Imaginea Open Source initiative. uv currently contains 2 modules which can be used independently of the other and will be a web application which forges the 2 modules together.
-The modules themselves are:

-- uvCharts
-- uvData (under development)

-## uvCharts
-uvCharts is a JavaScript charting library which uses [d3](http://mbostock.github.com/d3/ "d3") underneath to build most of the basic charts.
-To learn more about uvCharts and how to use it, read the [wiki](http://www.github.com/imaginea/uvCharts/wiki/uvCharts) page.

-Charts supported at the current moment are:

-+ Normal Bar Chart
-+ Stacked Bar Chart
-+ Step Up Bar Chart
-+ Percent Bar Chart
-+ Normal Area Chart
-+ Stacked Area Chart
-+ Percent Area Chart
-+ Pie Chart
-+ Donut Chart
-+ Line Chart
-+ Waterfall Chart
-+ Polar Area chart

-All charts can be shown either in horizontal or vertical orientation except for Pie, Donut, Polar Area.

-#### Features
-- Easy to learn and use
-- Configurable
-- Cool transitions and effects

 ##uvCharts Quick Start Guide
 This guide is to help you begin using uvCharts to build charts on the web. uvCharts uses d3.js and SVG/HTML5 to build charts henceforth IE8 and below aren't supported.